On this page:

 - Demonstrate strategic leadership in the advocacy of improved accessibility for technical communicators and end users with disabilities.

 The Accessible Techcomm does not diagnose, prescribe, or endorse.
-We simply provide information to those who want it.
+We simply provide information in the form of blog posts to those who want it.
+Notification about each blog post is sent to our Twitter feed and to our Facebook page.
 For more information about product endorsements and other disclaimers, please see our Legal Information page.

 Areas of Focus